Riverside, California: Landmarks

-Three notable hills are in Riverside's scenic landscape: Box Springs Mountain, Evans (Jurupa) Hill and Tecolote Hill; all of which are preserved open spaces.
+Notable hills in Riverside's scenic landscape include Box Springs Mountain and Evans (Jurupa) Hill which are preserved open spaces.
 South of Riverside is Lake Mathews.
 There is also the well-known landmark/foothill Mount Rubidoux, which is next to the Santa Ana River and one of the most noticeable landmarks in the downtown area.
 This foothill is the dividing line between the town of Rubidoux and the city of Riverside.

 March Joint Air Reserve Base borders Riverside on the east serving as a divider between the city and Moreno Valley.
 March ARB, founded in 1918, is the oldest operating Air Force base west of the Mississippi River.

 At the entrance to Riverside from the 60 freeway sits Fairmount Park.
 This extensive urban oasis was designed by the firm founded by Frederick Law Olmsted, which had designed New York's Central Park.
 It includes a stocked pond that is home to many species of birds.
 On nearby private land is the former site of Spring Rancheria, a Cahuilla village.